Helpful Resources for Human Trafficking Victims

 Thistle Farms provides housing, healing, and employment opportunities for women survivors of human trafficking, prostitution, and addiction.
 As the largest housing-first network for trafficking survivors in the U.S., Thistle Farms supports 569 beds nationwide, with 92 sister organizations working to expand safe housing.

-Their two-year residential program offers survivors free housing, healthcare, trauma therapy, and job training to help them rebuild their lives.
-Women in the program receive counseling, life skills training, and job placement assistance, with many transitioning into leadership roles within Thistle Farms' social enterprises or securing employment elsewhere.
+Its two-year residential program offers survivors free housing, healthcare, trauma therapy, and job training.
+Women in the program receive counseling, life skills training, and job placement assistance; many transition into leadership roles within Thistle Farms' social enterprises.

 Thistle Farms also advocates for systemic change and funds its mission through handmade products sold by survivors, creating sustainable income opportunities.
 75% of graduates remain in stable, independent lives five years after completing the program.

-Visit their website to apply for the residential program.
+Visit the website to apply for the residential program.
 Due to high demand, the waiting list is capped at 100 women.

 Nonprofits and Charities Working to Stop Human Trafficking